 The 40pin expansion header also can drive additional pixels.
 There are 16 strings that are pulled out on the expansion header.
 This is compatible with the F16v3 expansion boards.

 The BeagleBone can be powered by the same power supply powering the pixels.
-There are jumpers on the board to select either 5V or 12V power.
+It can be powered from the cape using power between 5V and 18V.
 Alternatively, the BeagleBone can be powered by its own barrel connector if an on-board jumper is removed, however this is discouraged.

 Technical details: The ws2811 protocol is extremely timing dependent and are generally not drivable via a general purpose Linux CPU.
 The FPP software uses the two semi real-time PRU’s available on the Beagle to handle the protocol specific timings.
 Using the PRU’s also allows the main CPU to be free for other things such as network IO.